The H.E.S.S. Gravitational Wave Rapid Follow-up Program: GW follow-up algorithms

 \underline{\texttt{PGW-in-FoV} algorithm}\\ Instead of selecting the pixel with the highest probability, one can investigate the most probable region.
 The pointing is chosen for the coordinates where $P^{\text{FoV}}_{\text{GW}}$, defined as

 reaches its maximum.\\

 In order to reduce the computation time of Eq.~\ref{eq:PGWFOV}, an additional feature has been added to the algorithm which profits from the fast re-pixelizations of the HEALPix maps.
 The method is based on the use of an auxiliary probability skymap which is rebinned in a way that the bin areas are close to the FoV$_\text{{IACT}}$.
 The centers of the new bins define a grid of coordinates as shown in Fig.~\ref{fig:PGW_steps} and represent the center of the H.E.S.S.
 FoVs inside which $P^{\text{FoV}}_{\text{GW}}$ is calculated.
 Thus, the algorithm considers in parallel two skymaps: a low resolution one, which is used as a grid of coordinates to scan the GW localisation region then a high resolution one, in order to obtain a good computation of $P^{\text{FoV}}_{\text{GW}}$.
 Then the highest probability sky region that fullfils $P^{\text{FoV},i}_{\text{GW}}=P^{\text{FoV},MAX}_{\text{GW}}$ is chosen to be observed and masked for the next computation corresponding to the following visibility window.
+The same steps are repeated for the following window taking into consideration changes in observation conditions as mentioned above and previously masked regions in the skymap.
 The scheduling algorithm performance is optimised using this feature; the computation time which increases linearly with the number of tested pixels, as well as the accuracy of the calculation which scales with the difference between the resolution of the map and the size of the FoV$_\text{{IACT}}$.

 The parallel use of two different resolution skymaps allows to incorporate an extra feature to the algorithm.
 Using the low-resolution skymap, a certain percentage of the localization uncertainty can be determined by selecting the pixels from the coordinate grid enclosed in the x\% probability uncertainty region in a reasonable amount of time.
 This modification is included in all the algorithms that use the parallelisation of two different resolution skymaps.
 In H.E.S.S., we adopt a 90\% value, which following the definition of the probability, implies that potentially we would not cover 10\% of the events.
 Nevertheless, these regions are in most cases \textit{indirectly} covered due to the intermediate FoV of IACT telescopes.